-Oumuamua, our galaxy’s first observed intergalactic visitor, prompted many questions.
+Oumuamua, our galaxy’s first observed interstellar visitor, prompted many questions.

 Where did it come from?
 Judging by its appearance, just how much radiation did it encounter on its journey?
 But the biggest question: what could Elon Musk have planned for the giant hunk of space rock?